 The Role of Myths in Assessing Readiness for Collaboration Myth #1: Because there is no Judge in the room to hold the client's accountable, there is a myth that one client can take advantage of the other.
 Truth: Despite not having a Judge, there are multiple professionals in the room and the primary focus of all of them is accountability.
 Each party has their own team, including their … [Read more...] about Unbundling Collaborative Divorce Myths

 Divorce is hard, and it is one of the most painful times in anyone’s life.
-Fear about the future will tend to put your dreams and plans on hold. -That fear though can be reduced if you take control of your divorce by learning more about your divorce options.- A Divorce Options Workshop is one of the best ways to begin learning what you don’t know about divorce and to help you decide what options … [Read more...] about Divorce: Raises So Many Questions
+Fear about the future will tend to put your dreams and plans on hold. -That fear though can be reduced if you take control of your divorce by learning more about your divorce options.- A Divorce Options Workshop is one of the best ways to begin learning what you don’t know about divorce and to help you decide … [Read more...] about Divorce: Raises So Many Questions